coda4/Album_Booklet/README.md

-# First Project
+# Album Booklet
-A booklet about a rock band's album
+Making a virtual booklet of an album made by a music artist.